fuzziqersoftware/newserv/README.md

 - Rename system/config.example.json to system/config.json, and edit it appropriately.
 - Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
 - Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.

+### Installing quests

+newserv automatically finds quests in the system/quests directory.
+To install your own quests, or to use quests you've saved using the proxy's set-save-files option, just put them in that directory and name them appropriately.

+There are multiple PSO quest formats out there; newserv supports most of them.
+Specifically, newserv can use quests in any of the following formats:
+- bin/dat format: These quests consist of two files with the same base name, a .bin file and a .dat file.
+- Unencrypted GCI format: These quests also consist of a .bin and .dat file, but an encoding is applied on top of them.
+The filenames should end in .bin.gci and .dat.gci.
+- Encrypted DLQ format: These quests also consist of a .bin and .dat file, but downlaod quest encryption is applied on top of them.
+The filenames should end in .bin.dlq and .dat.dlq.
+- QST format: These quests consist of only a .qst file, which contains both the .bin and .dat files within it.

+Standard quest file names should be like `q###-CATEGORY-VERSION.EXT`; battle quests should be named like `b###-VERSION.EXT`, and challenge quests should be named like `c###-VERSION.EXT`.
+The fields in each filename are:
+- `###`: quest number (this doesn't really matter; it should just be unique for the version)
+- `CATEGORY`: ret = Retrieval, ext = Extermination, evt = Events, shp = Shops, vr = VR, twr = Tower, dl = Download (these don't appear during online play), 1p = Solo (BB only)
+- `VERSION`: d1 = DreamCast v1, dc = DreamCast v2, pc = PC, gc = GameCube Episodes 1 & 2, gc3 = Episode 3, bb = Blue Burst
+- `EXT`: file extension (bin, dat, bin.gci, dat.gci, bin.dlq, dat.dlq, or qst)

+When newserv indexes the quests during startup, it will warn (but not fail) if any quests are corrupt or in unrecognized formats.

+If you've changed the contents of the quests directory, you can re-index the quests without restarting the server by running `reload quests` in the interactive shell.

+All quests, including those originally in GCI or DLQ format, are treated as online quests unless their filenames specify the dl category. newserv allows players to download all quests, even those in non-download categories.

 ### Using newserv as a proxy